Clinical Trials (PDQ®)

-This research study is developing a risk-based classification system for patients with newly diagnosed acute lymphoblastic leukemia.
+This research trial studies a risk-based classification system for patients with newly diagnosed acute lymphoblastic leukemia.
 Gathering health information about patients with acute lymphoblastic leukemia may help doctors learn more about the disease and plan the best treatment.

 Further Study Information

-I. To provide a risk-based classification system based on clinical, pathological, molecular, and early response data that will be used to assign all patients with newly diagnosed acute lymphoblastic leukemia (ALL) to the Children's Oncology Group (COG) frontline specific-treatment studies.
+I. To provide a risk classification scheme for all patients with newly diagnosed acute lymphoblastic leukemia (ALL), which will be used to assign treatment on Children's Oncology Group (COG) frontline ALL treatment studies.

 II.
 To capture classification data for correlative studies accompanying current COG ALL treatment protocols.

 III.
 To provide a central reference guide for all required and research studies that will be conducted in local and reference laboratories for all newly diagnosed ALL patients.